Updated: March 5, 2018

 “Best sushi in Vancouver.
 I’m half japanese and my wife was born in Tokyo, we know our sushi and this place is legit”

-Address: Give Sushi Bar Maumi a visit at 1226 Bute Street Vancouver, BC V6E 1Z8
+Address: Give Sushi Bar Maumi a visit at 1226 Bute Street, Vancouver, BC, V6E 1Z8

-Miku is the epitome of fine Japanese dining.
+Miku is the epitome of fine Japanese dining, with a modern twist.
 It’s neatly located right by the waterfront (literally 5 minutes walk from Waterfront Station) with views of the Vancouver inlet by Canada Place.
 It is the mastermind of Seigo Nakamura.
 Miku is the sister restaurant to another top Vancouver sushi restaurant, Minami.
 Whether you’re looking for a celebration experience downtown or a romantic dinner for your significant other, Miku Restaurant is an experience you won’t soon forget.

 “Was recommended by hotel front desk and did not disappoint.
 Their signature flame seared salmon sushi with jalapeno has been on my mind ever since.”

-Address: Give Miku Restaurant a visit in Vancouver and try out their specialty aburi sushi at 200 Granville Street Suite 70 Vancouver, BC V6C 1S4
+Address: Give Miku Restaurant a visit in Vancouver and try out their specialty aburi sushi at 200 Granville Street – Suite 70, Vancouver, BC, V6C 1S4

 5. Hitoe Sushi